LaureanoChort/LaureanoChort/README.md

   :cyclone: I'm always exploring new technologies.

-  :zap: Javascript, HTML, CSS, Git.
+  :zap: React, Bootstrap, Sass, Javascript, HTML, CSS, Git.
 <!--
 **LaureanoChort/LaureanoChort** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.